 - Ensure you have all necessary travel documents

-Many countries will deny you entry if your passport expires near your planned return date, so it’s important to have at least a six month buffer.
+Many countries will deny you entry if your passport expires near your planned return date, so it’s important to have at least a six-month buffer.
 Although rare, some countries do require Canadians get a travel visa.
 The amount of time you’ll need to submit your visa application varies by country so it’s important to get this information well in advance to allow enough time to get your situation sorted out.
-I also recommend you photocopy all your travel documents in case they get lost or stolen.
+We also recommend you photocopy all your travel documents in case they get lost or stolen.
 Have one set of copies with you while you travel (stored separately from the originals) and leave a copy with family or friends.

 - Keep your eye on travel advisories for your destination

+With everchanging pandemic restrictions in place, it’s recommended that you stay up to date on any travel advisories for your destination.
+Some countries may not be currently accepting tourists to visit their country, others may have different vaccine requirements for entering.
 The Government of Canada provides updated information and advice on most countries and these advisories can impact your travel insurance.
 It’s best to check before booking the trip, before leaving, and periodically while on your trip.

 - Consult with your doctor